Wealth Deities: Generating Karma for Prosperity by Practicing Generosity. How to Reconcile Renunciation with Wealth Practices in Buddhism.

 White Mahakala himself is an emanation of Avalokiteshvara, the Compassionate One.
 “How wonderful it is that Shakyamuni Buddha, gave us all these practices to help us,” said Zasep Rinpoche.
 He pointed out we have Medicine Buddha practice for health, Manjusri for wisdom, and White Tara for long life — and for wealth we have deity meditations on White Mahakala.

 Why practice for wealth?

-My take on this is that the purpose of practicing White Mahakala, or Jhambala, or any wealth deity is fundamentally to provide the means to help others, and secondarily to remove obstacles to our own practice, such as poverty which might prevent us from dedicating the time for practice.
+The purpose of practicing White Mahakala, or Jhambala, or any wealth deity is fundamentally to provide the means to oneself and others.
+It’s purpose is also to remove obstacles to our own practice, such as poverty which might prevent us from dedicating the time for practice.
 If we can’t afford to take time off for retreat, or we’re so worried about our bills that we put off our daily practice, we will find practice blocked.
 If we’re so poor we have nothing to give to others, how can we practice generosity?
 If we can’t even help ourselves, how can we selflessly help others?

 Many Buddhists might point to monks who renounce the world to defend the notion that poverty is a merit to practice.
 For those, at the stage of the path where renunciation is beneficial, this is certainly of great merit.
 Yet, these monks in turn depend on the charity of lay followers.
-Especially in countries with robust Sanghas of monks, these communities rely on the charity of others who have means to give.
-Of course, the giving is a practice, but how much more beneficial is it to help as many beings as possible?
+Especially in countries with robust Sanghas of monks, these communities rely on the generosity of others who have the means to give.
+Of course, giving is a practice, but how much more beneficial is it to help as many beings as possible?
 The monks give us a chance to accumulate the positive karma of giving.

-Ultimately, wealth practice supports dharma practice generally, helps dharma centres, and removes obstacles that arise when we do not have enough time, money or other resources.
+Ultimately, wealth practice supports dharma practice generally, helps dharma centers, and removes obstacles that arise when we do not have enough time, money, or other resources.